Cass Fleming

 c.fleming (@gold.ac.uk)

-Cass Fleming originally worked as an actor before transitioning to directing and teaching.
-She trained at WAC, Goldsmiths, Royal Central School of Speech and Drama, and wrote a PhD on the use of play in actor training addressing the work of Michael Chekhov and Suzanne Bing.
+She originally worked as a young actor on screen and stage, before transitioning to directing and teaching.
+She trained at WAC, Goldsmiths, Royal Central School of Speech and Drama, and wrote a PhD on the actor and director training, and theatre making processes, developed by Michael Chekhov and Suzanne Bing and the synergies between their practices.

 Publications and research outputs